Open Now

 Cast iron and black pipes are routinely used for water and gas lines in residential properties.
 Black pipes are durable and mainly used for gas lines, and cast iron is preferred for major water channels.

-The cost to install is all down to materials and installation method.
-Cast iron is usually more costly due to the size and process of installation.
+The cost of installation depends on the materials and installation method.
+Cast iron is usually more costly due to its size and installation process.

 The initial setup is pricey but will save you money, energy and resources in the long run.